-SOUTH SHORE, S.D. ?
-One man died and another man was injured Thursday morning in a two-vehicle crash that occurred east of South Shore.
+ARLINGTON, S.D. ?
+One person died Saturday afternoon in a two-vehicle crash that occurred west of Arlington.

 Spearfish will welcome more than 40 international travel planners at the 25th annual tourism tradeshow event.